Skip to content

 Workspace Model

-Each team member runs in an isolated workspace repo — a dedicated GitHub-hosted git repository containing submodules for the team repo and project forks.
-Context files live at the workspace root as tracked, first-class citizens.
+Each team member runs in an isolated session workspace — an ephemeral workspace created on demand from shared repository clones.
+Context files are assembled at the workspace root as tracked, first-class citizens.

 Workspace layout